 "Dammit.
 Its true, but I think we might be able to sabotage Sky Net in a critical way.
 That second flight by the spy plane revealed the Serrano Point nuclear power plant is still operational.
 That is the last piece of ground we defended in 2018 before pulling out at the Battle of Avila Beach.
 I think Serrano Point is where its getting its power from.
 It would certainly explain the huge fight it made to take it from our hands."

-"So you think you cut the power cord and kill the computer.
+"So you think that if you cut the power cord, you kill Sky Net.
 A good plan, but surely it would have back up generators at Topanga.
 Sky Net could keep operating for hours, maybe days, while more machines arrive.
 If Connor doesn't destroy Sky Net's computer core within hours of his attack, then the resistance would be finished."

 "So, even if we do kill the power, and hold Serrano Point, we've still managed to cut its main source of power.
 Which leaves the final victory down to the effectiveness of their plan.
 What do you think of it?"
 Perry asks.

 "It is daring, bold and unconventional, that's for certain.
 Connor has definitely drawn on some classic military maneuvers from history and added some twists."
 Brewster pauses, musing over the plan.
 In all the years planning combined air and ground battles with his friend Preston, he thought he'd seen it all.
 Maybe it does take a younger mind with fresh ideas to pull off something this big.
 Besides, he and his daughter had some idea this was coming.
 Maybe John Connor is as young as Derek Reese says, but he's seen young men and women lead squads, platoons, etc., so why not an army?

 "I think it will work and if we can effectively time events of both attacks, then we might actually pull it off.
 We'd have to interrupt Sky Net's communications first."
 He finally says, to a grim but pleasant smile of his friend.
 "What?"